printicus/For-Voron-Printers/MiniBurner_XL_Toolhead/CAD/For_Volcano_Lenght_Nozzle/README.md

 # Miniburner XL toolhead.

+The Miniburner XL Toolhead is ment for mounting on a Voron2.4 or Voron Trident printer.
+For that it can be mounted on the original voron carriage.
+This comes with some dimensions constraints on X an Y, so it will reach the entire build plate.
+[For that the 5015 partcooling fans need to be "rehaused"](https://youtu.be/SxsvMOHyB7k).
+That means that they will need to be disassembled and modified by cutting.
+The only parts used will be the blades and the backplate on what the fan is actual mounted, cut to a proper diameter for mounting on the "fan_support" printed part.

 The partcooling fan parts and front cover are the same for all toolheads in this folder.
 The difference for each hotend supported is the main body.

 [Custom Hotend](../For_Volcano_Lenght_Nozzle/Custom_Hotend.md)